miguelcanosantana/CirsaHackaton/README.md

         FOLDER: dist/Web/wwwroot
 ```

-Inside the Repo Settings > Actions > General in the Workflow permissions category, allow Read and Write permissions.
+🚦 Inside the Repo Settings > Actions > General in the Workflow permissions category, allow Read and Write permissions.

+🗒️ This repo has 2 branches, the main one, and the gh-pages, created automatically by the action.
+The page content is only generated with those files in the second branch.